-We will work with you to facilitate a streamlined process for the making of payments under the Early Release of Superannuation Initiative so you can provide funds to people experiencing financial hardship promptly.
+The regulator said that it will work with financial institutions to facilitate a streamlined process for the making of payments under the Early Release of Superannuation Initiative in order to provide funds to people experiencing financial hardship promptly.

 In December, AUSTRAC wrapped up our community campaign targeting illegal money transfer dealers, or unregistered remittance dealers.
 The campaign ran from August to November and focused on raising public awareness and educating communities about the risks they pose.

 Unregistered money transfer dealers represent a real threat to Australian communities as they are at high risk of being targeted by criminals to launder money to fund their activities.
 They also negatively impact the reputation of registered money transfer providers who are trying to do the right thing.

 AUSTRAC staff visited communities and registered businesses across Australia.
 We spoke about the threat that unregistered money transfer dealers pose and how people can anonymously report suspected unregistered dealers.